Vacancies, Internships and Consultancies

 This will depend on the needs of the office and the sub-programme to which you are assigned as well as on your qualifications and interests.
 If you have specific interests or requirements for your university course, UNEP should be made aware of this prior to being approved for an internship.
-Most interns work on a project or several projects which will benefit both them and the sub-programmes to which they are attached, such as limited research, creation or improvement of databases and/or web sites, public relations, liaison with partners etc.
+Most interns work on a project or several projects which will benefit both them and the sub-programmes to which they are attached, and include activities such as desk top research, developing technical content for CEP or project web sites, public awareness and education, liaison with partners etc.

 - Can an internship help to guarantee future employment within the United Nations?

 The Internship Programme is not related to employment in the United Nations.
 There should be no expectation of employment within the UN after an internship.

 Please check out our Intern Blog to learn of the experiences of interns who have worked at UNEP CEP.

 There are no consultancies at UNEP/CEP at this time.